 Gold Reserves in Japan remained unchanged at 845.97 Tonnes in the first quarter of 2022 from 845.97 Tonnes in the fourth quarter of 2021. source: World Gold Council

 Gold Reserves in Japan averaged 769.44 Tonnes from 2000 until 2022, reaching an all time high of 845.97 Tonnes in the first quarter of 2021 and a record low of 753.55 Tonnes in the second quarter of 2000.
 This page provides - Japan Gold Reserves - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Japan Gold Reserves - values, historical data and charts - was last updated on June of 2022.

 Gold Reserves in Japan is expected to be 765.18 Tonnes by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Gold Reserves in Japan to stand at 765.16 in 12 months time.
-In the long-term, the Japan Gold Reserves is projected to trend around 765.15 Tonnes in 2021 and 765.12 Tonnes in 2022, according to our econometric models.
+In the long-term, the Japan Gold Reserves is projected to trend around 765.15 Tonnes in 2023 and 765.12 Tonnes in 2024, according to our econometric models.